Boundaries of Your Body

 'You' were never just a piece of matter, a mere collection of atoms.
 Matter comes and goes.
 Atoms cycle through your system, cells die and new ones take their place — and no one seems to care.
 On the other hand, simply rearrange your matter — by stuffing yourself through a meat grinder, say — and although your atoms will persist, suddenly 'you' will be gone.

-Maybe if your body were a hard, fixed object, like an aluminum can(*), things would be different.
+Maybe if your body were a hard, fixed object, like a steel can(*), things would be different.
 But it's not.
 Your body is a streaming pattern of energy, more fluid than solid.
 As Heraclitus noted some 25 centuries ago, you can't step in the same river twice, because neither you nor the river are fixed entities.
 Like the river, your body flows through space and time.
 Like a flame, it metabolizes matter and energy, attracting a certain set of atoms, for a time, then releasing them back into the world.

 Your body is like a whirlpool or a tornado — an eddy in the universe.
-Something kicks the eddy into motion, it swirls around for a time, and then dissipates.
+Something kicks the eddy into motion, it swirls around for a bit, and then dissipates.
 While it's swirling, you can point in its general direction, but you can't isolate it, put it in a box, or delineate its boundaries.

 eddies